 We have a lively Cell of Our Lady of Walsingham (which includes members from several other local churches), linked to the famous Anglican Shrine in Norfolk, and which meets for a monthly Mass and fellowship on (usually - but check beforehand) the first Saturday each month, or on (or around) the major Marian festivals.
 Canon Antony Lane, Vicar of St. Augustine's Church, is a Priest-Associate of Walsingham, and we are very grateful to him for his help with the Cell Masses.

-We also have friendly links with our local Scouts, Cubs, Beavers, and Squirrels groups, who attend church several times a year, and are often to be found helping out at the popular Summer Fair.
+We also have friendly links with our local Scouts, Cubs, Beavers, and Squirrels groups, who attend church several times a year.

 The interior of the church is of some interest, with its various side chapels, pictures, statues, and other Arts and Crafts furnishings, much of which dates from the inter-War incumbency of Canon William Lutyens, brother of the well-known English architect, Sir Edwin Lutyens.